Commodification of nature: Drinking Water

 As capitalism has spread in leaps and bounds, so too has its reach on previously universal resources; one such resource is drinking water.

 Water, a fundamental resource to human survival, now is a multibillion-dollar industry.
 Essentially what this means is that something that used to be completely free and public has been taken and turned into a privatized service.
 One modern example of water commodification is the current conflict going on in Flint, Michigan.

 Petroleum

 As petroleum has begun to be used for fuel and other various mechanical and transportation uses, the demand for the natural resource has skyrocketed.
 As a result, an economic industry has formed that completely revolves around the extraction and sale of the resource.
 By extension, many other industries also rely on the resource such as the automotive industry or anyone that relies on transportation for their business.

 Oil is just one of many natural resources being taken from the environment to be sold in markets of various size and influence across the globe.
-What sets this resource apart from others, however, is that so many other industries are reliant upon oil that it has become one of the most sought after resources across the world.